 Introduction

 Several of the Chi Rad Fae chat rooms operate on the following policies.
-If you’d like to check whether a specific room utilizes these policies: ask the room’s admin, or check the room’s description.
+If you’d like to check whether a specific room utilizes these policies: ask the room stewards.

 Jump to Section